Tuebel/SciGL.jl/README.md

 * Z: forward (OpenGL backward)

 Moreover, the resulting images have the origin in the top-left compared to the bottom-left in OpenGL.
-Consequently, rendering appear upside down in OpenGL context windows but upright in memory, e.g. when copying from textures to CPU/CUDA arrays.
+Consequently, renderings appear upside down in OpenGL context windows but upright in memory, e.g. when copying from textures to CPU/CUDA arrays.

 ## Shader naming conventions
 **Uniforms**: